Changyuan, Henan province, China

 The facade design of the residential towers is based on the apartment configurations, which is determined in a generative process that evaluates the clustering possibilities and marketing value of each of the different apartment types.
 Different clustering combinations are arranged over the height of the towers to create a strategic mixing of size options and place the higher value apartments towards the top of the towers.

-The floorplans are currently being developed in collaboration with local architects in China to create a carefully balanced series of apartments that integrates marketing research and local lifestyle preferences within a high quality contemporary design environment.
+The floorplans have been developed in collaboration with local architects in China to create a carefully balanced series of apartments that integrates marketing research and local lifestyle preferences within a high quality contemporary design environment.

 Jeroen van Ameijde / Brendon Carlin / Juan Jose Farres Prohens / Andrea Bugli / Ángel Linares / David Trujillo / Jaume Verdeguer Ruiz / Noelia Navarro Escudero / Miguel Reyna / Kai Yang / Wei Huo / Lei Guo